ibrahimy353/Static-Site-Generator-/posts/SSG.md

 The Markdown file is converted into HTML using a static site generator (SSG) that I created using Next Js and Tailwind CSS for styling.
 Picture design setup.
   ![workflow](https://user-images.githubusercontent.com/85551204/219668894-57f8fb0a-332c-43e4-9784-11a9494b2bc0.JPG)

-Once the HTML files created we can then host it on to a web server and made available to visitors
+Once the HTML files are created we can then host it on to a web server and made available to visitors
 ![workflow2](https://user-images.githubusercontent.com/85551204/219674838-e7bb1a3c-f52d-4d49-b122-a729a6664e8d.JPG)

 ##  CREATING THE BLOG.